Voting-Rights-Code/Equitable-Polling-Locations/List_of_features.md

     1. Build a user interface for this model, maybe a jupyter notebook is sufficient?
     1. Would help with salesmanship, getting others to adopt the technology

+* Figure out why some of the runs with census block group centroids are not matching all the census blocks

 * Integrating TargetSmart/ Catalyist geolocation of voter addresses to the main data base
     1. Goal: to replace census derived voting age population with actual registered voters in the census block
     1. Unclear if census has just citizenship data and whether or not that would be useful